 In January 1999, the Company sold its DC located in Ardmore, Oklahoma for 100% cash consideration.
 Concurrent with the sale transaction, the Company leased the property back for a period of 23 years.
 The transaction was recorded as a financing obligation rather than a sale as a result of, among other things, the lessor's ability to put the property back to the Company under certain circumstances.
 The property and equipment, along with the related lease obligation associated with this transaction are recorded in the consolidated balance sheets.
 In August 2007, the Company purchased a secured promissory note (the "Ardmore Note") from an unrelated third party with a face value of \$34.3 million at the date of purchase which approximated the remaining financing obligation.
-The Ardmore DC and therefore the Company holds the debt instrument pertaining to its lease financing obligation.
+The Ardmore Note represents debt issued by the third party entity from which the Company leases the Ardmore DC and therefore the Company holds the debt instrument pertaining to its lease financing obligation.
 Because a legal right of offset exists, the Company is accounting for the Ardmore Note as a reduction of its outstanding financing obligation in its consolidated balance sheets.